aaravjhamb/fluidburn/README.md

 2. Drag, resize, rotate it.
 Set power/speed per layer on the left.
 3. **Generate G-code**, then **Save G-code…** for a file, or **Run** to send it to the machine.

-Connect: plug in the Arduino (or pair an HC-05), pick the port, hit Connect.

 ## ⚠️ Laser safety